 Cost and Availability

-Practical economic factors like cost-effectiveness and manufacturing scalability cannot be ignored.
+Practical economic factors, such as cost-effectiveness and manufacturing scalability, cannot be ignored.
 Reinforced polymers and aluminum can provide the best balance of mechanical performance, lightweight properties, and reasonable cost for most mainstream consumer umbrella applications.
 More advanced materials become viable as costs drop over time.

-The structural viability and quality of umbrella and parasol systems depend greatly on the advanced materials comprising their support frameworks.
+The structural viability and quality of umbrella and parasol systems depend heavily on the advanced materials that comprise their support frameworks.

 The Potential of Fiberglass

-Fiberglass offers an intriguing material option when engineering the frameworks for umbrellas and parasols requiring strength, resilience, and lightweight.
+Fiberglass offers an intriguing material option for engineering the frameworks of umbrellas and parasols that require strength, resilience, and lightweight design.
 As a composite reinforced plastic composed of glass fibers embedded in a polymer resin matrix, fiberglass combines the tensile strength of glass with the durability and corrosion resistance of polymers.

 Structural Advantages